Blog

 Transparency and Trust

-When a regional placement team can explain exactly how a tool works, it helps to instill confidence in host employers who are accepting students into their workplaces.
+When a regional placement team can explain exactly how a tool works, it helps to instil confidence in host employers who are accepting students into their workplaces.

 Data Governance